 - Learning experience

 They use these aspects to assess the status quo of their project and collaboration.
 In a moment, I'll explain exactly which indicators the Spotify Health Check Model uses and what they mean.
-In the meantime, the Spotify Health Check comes in two forms:
+The Spotify Health Check comes in two forms - more on that below.

 The Spotify Health Check is possible in two variants: